 - 10.1.
 Quizzes are open book, open note, open Internet, and open lecture.
 You can use just about anything except your fellow students while taking a quiz.
 Quizzes are not proctored.
 You will be able to take each quiz once.
 Quizzes cannot be taken after the due date. - 10.2.
 Quizzes become available on Thursday of the week they are due. - 10.3.
-The 4 quizzes sum to be worth 10% of your final grade.
+The 2 quizzes sum to be worth 9% of your final grade.
 They are to help you pull together the material from the previous couple of weeks.
 The quizzes are intended to give you some live practice for subjects that will be on the midterm and final. - 10.4.
-Quizzes in this class are timed.
+Quizzes are timed.
 You won't be able to exceed the time limit on the quizzes.
-As stated above, it is not the intent of the quizzes to be time pressured, but pace yourself.
+It is not the intent of the quizzes to be time pressured, but pace yourself.
 The rate at which you are able to complete the quizzes will give you a good measure on how quickly you can move through the midterm and final.